Ferns & Focus

 Common Varieties

-The true *Schlumbergera buckleyi* is characterized by its smooth, scalloped leaf segments and pendulous growth habit, producing vibrant magenta, symmetrical flowers that hang from gracefully arching green stems.
+Smooth, scalloped leaf segments and pendulous growth habit, producing bright magenta, symmetrical flowers that hang from gracefully arching green stems.

-The red cultivars of *Schlumbergera buckleyi* are distinguished by their pendulous, flattened green stems with rounded, scalloped margins and vibrant, multi-tiered red blossoms that hang symmetrically from the segment tips.
+Pendulous, flattened green stems with rounded, scalloped margins and bright, multi-tiered red blossoms that hang symmetrically from the segment tips.